btfrankenstein/kanzhihu-with-react/README.md

 ```bash
 npm run dev
 ```
-then open http://localhost:8080 to see how it works
+then open http://localhost:8080 to see the website